 After two years of planning, the humanitarian impact bond (HIB) launched in September 2017.
 This would become known as the Programme for Humanitarian Impact Investment (PHII) and it is based on the development impact bond (DIB) model.
 PHII secured 5 years of funding from private investors.

 Using an impact bond allows the International Committee of the Red Cross to innovate and improve efficient delivery of rehabilitation services, while still ensuring high quality and well-targeted services are provided.
-It does this through implementing the Physical Rehabilitation Program (PRP).
-The primary outcome of the PHII is to increase the efficiency of these new centres compared to the historic average of comparable centres, and support at least 3,600 people to regain their mobility over two years of operations, between 2020 and 2022.
+This was done through implementing the Physical Rehabilitation Program (PRP).
+The primary outcome of the PHII was to increase the efficiency of these new centres compared to the historic average of comparable centres, and support at least 3,600 people to regain their mobility over two years of operations, between 2020 and 2022.

-There will be three new Physical Rehabilitation Program centres in Mali (Mopti), Nigeria (Maiduguri) and the Democratic Republic of Congo (Kinshasa).
+Three new Physical Rehabilitation Program centres in Mali (Mopti), Nigeria (Maiduguri) and the Democratic Republic of Congo (Kinshasa) were created.
 Each centre is owned and operated by a local partner with the ICRC providing support.
-Each centre will support communities with limited social safety nets, where people with physical disabilities risk of receiving insufficient or inadequate treatment.
+Each centre supports communities with limited social safety nets, where people with physical disabilities risk of receiving insufficient or inadequate treatment.

-These centres will also be the location of development for a new “Digital Centre Management System”, an ICT tool that allows the management of most aspects of a Physical Rehabilitation Center.
+These centres also serve as the location of development for a new “Digital Centre Management System”, an ICT tool that allows the management of most aspects of a Physical Rehabilitation Center.
 It's been developed within the framework of the PHII and is part of the measures to improving efficiency across all 107 Physical Rehabilitation Program centres.
-The aim here is to enable more people to receive support and rehabilitation with the same resources.
+The aim here was to enable more people to receive support and rehabilitation with the same resources.

 Source: International Committee of the Red Cross.
 (2022).
 First Humanitarian Impact Bond successfully brings physical rehabilitation services to conflict-affected communities

-In July 2022, the rest of the project commissioners are expected to pay up to CHF25 million (US$26.5 million) to investors.
-Repayment will be based on the number of people (re)gaining mobility per rehabilitation professional at the centre (staff efficiency ratio).
-Investors only receive a positive return on investment if the new rehabilitation centres' staff efficiency ratio exceeds the baseline average of comparable centres.
+In July 2022, the rest of the project commissioners were expected to pay up to CHF25 million (US$26.5 million) to investors.
+Repayment was based on the number of people (re)gaining mobility per rehabilitation professional at the centre (staff efficiency ratio).
+Investors only received a positive return on investment if the new rehabilitation centres' staff efficiency ratio exceeds the baseline average of comparable centres.

-Up to 40% of investor capital is at risk, implying that investors lose 40% of their upfront investments if no outcomes are achieved.
-If no outcomes are achieved this means that the new rehabilitation centres not delivering services at all, i.e. the staff efficiency ratio is reaches 0% of the baseline average.
-Outcome payments will increase in line with the improvements in the staff efficiency ratio relative to the baseline average.
-Interest payments are capped at 7% internal rate of return.
-Each commissioner (outcome funder) is liable for a different portion of repayments to investors, summarised in the below table.
+Up to 40% of investor capital was at risk, implying that investors lose 40% of their upfront investments if no outcomes were achieved.
+If no outcomes were achieved this means that the new rehabilitation centres were not delivering services at all, i.e. the staff efficiency ratio reached 0% of the baseline average.
+Outcome payments were to increase in line with the improvements in the staff efficiency ratio relative to the baseline average.
+Interest payments were capped at 7% internal rate of return.
+Each commissioner (outcome funder) was liable for a different portion of repayments to investors, summarised in the below table.

-Outcome data will be self-reported by the International Committee of the Red Cross across the three new rehabilitation centres and will be verified by an independent auditor (Philanthropy Associates).
-The auditor will visit a 5% sample to confirm (re)gained mobility of disabled persons who received support from the new rehabilitation centres.
-The International Committee of the Red Cross plan to continue to monitor patient outcomes using participant exit surveys and video recording of mobility tests.
-Feedback using SMS technology is also being considered.
+Outcome data was self-reported by the International Committee of the Red Cross across the three new rehabilitation centres and was verified by an independent auditor (Philanthropy Associates).
+The auditor visited a 5% sample to confirm (re)gained mobility of disabled persons who received support from the new rehabilitation centres.
+The International Committee of the Red Cross continued monitoring patient outcomes using participant exit surveys and video recording of mobility tests.
+Feedback using SMS technology was also considered.